-Exceptional items are those which in the opinion of the Board, are material by size or nature, non-recurring, outside the normal course of business and of such significance that they require separate disclosure.
+Exceptional items are those which in the opinion of the Board, are material by size or nature, non-recurring, outside the normal course of business and of such

 NET FINANCING COSTS

 Interest income is recognised on a time apportioned basis by reference to the principal outstanding and the effective interest rate.
 Interest costs are recognised in the income statement on an accruals basis in the period in which they are incurred.